rayandasoriya/100DaysOfCode/README.md

 Solved 1 coding problem from HackerRank using Python.
 1. The problem is related to count the number of distinct, non-empty subsequences of a string.
 Refer to Day78/Problem 1.pdf for more information regarding the problem.

+## Day 79
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to return the base 7 representation of a number.
+Refer to Day79/Problem 1.pdf for more information regarding the problem.